Egypt displays recently discovered ancient tombs in Saqqara

 The five tombs were unearthed earlier this month and date back to the Old Kingdom — a period spanning roughly from around 2700 BC to 2200 B.C., as well as to the First Intermediate Period, which lasted for over a century after the Old Kingdom collapsed, according to the Ministry of Tourism and Antiquities.

-Mostafa Waziri, secretary-general of the Supreme Council of Antiquities, said Egyptian archaeologists started excavating the site in September.
+Mostafa Waziri, secretary-general of the Supreme Council of Antiquities, said Egyptian archeologists started excavating the site in September.
 The tombs, he said, were for senior officials including regional rulers and palace supervisors in ancient Egypt.

 “All of those five tombs are well-painted, well-decorated.
 Excavations did not stop.
 We are planning to continue our excavations.
 We believe that we can find more tombs in this area,” he told reporters at the site.

-The tombs were found near the Step Pyramid of Djoser, in the Saqqara Necropolis, 24 kilometers southwest of Cairo.
+The tombs were found near the Step Pyramid of Djoser, in the Saqqara Necropolis, 24 kilometers (15 miles) southwest of Cairo.

 Footage shared on the ministry’s social media pages showed burial shafts leading to the tombs.
-Walls were seen decorated with hieroglyphic inscriptions and images of sacred animals and afterlife items used by ancient Egyptians.
+Walls were seen decorated with hieroglyphic inscriptions and images of sacred animals and after-life items used by ancient Egyptians.

 The Saqqara site is part of a a sprawling necropolis at Egypt’s ancient capital of Memphis that includes the famed Giza Pyramids as well as smaller pyramids at Abu Sir, Dahshur and Abu Ruwaysh.
 The ruins of Memphis were designated a UNESCO World Heritage site in 1970s.